BG3-Community-Library-Team/bg3-community/Tutorials/ScriptExtender/ImGui-and-You/Dear-ImGui.md

 # **Dear ImGui**

-This tutorial expects of you to have some basic understanding on working with ScriptExtender and covers the usage of ImGui.

-If you don't have any knowledge about SE please do visit the other pages first, like ["Getting Started with Script Extender"](https://wiki.bg3.community/en/Tutorials/ScriptExtender/GettingStarted)
+First and foremost, some general things about this tutorial:

-This tutorial assumes that you know how to install mods and create them.
+- This tutorial assumes that you know how to install mods and create them.
 So please familiarize yourself with those topic on the relevant wiki pages:

+- This tutorial expects of you to have some basic understanding on working with ScriptExtender and covers the usage of ImGui.

+- If you don't have any knowledge about SE please do visit the other pages first, like ["Getting Started with Script Extender"](https://wiki.bg3.community/en/Tutorials/ScriptExtender/GettingStarted)

 ## 1\.
 Folder Structure